japila-books/apache-spark-internals/docs/scheduler/MapOutputTracker.md

 | MapOutputTracker
 | Description

-| xref:scheduler:MapOutputTrackerMaster.adoc[MapOutputTrackerMaster]
+| scheduler:MapOutputTrackerMaster.md[MapOutputTrackerMaster]
 | [[MapOutputTrackerMaster]] Runs on the driver

-| xref:scheduler:MapOutputTrackerWorker.adoc[MapOutputTrackerWorker]
+| scheduler:MapOutputTrackerWorker.md[MapOutputTrackerWorker]
 | [[MapOutputTrackerWorker]] Runs on executors

 |===

 == [[creating-instance]][[conf]] Creating Instance

-MapOutputTracker takes a single xref:ROOT:SparkConf.adoc[SparkConf] to be created.
+MapOutputTracker takes a single ROOT:SparkConf.md[SparkConf] to be created.

 == [[trackerEndpoint]][[ENDPOINT_NAME]] MapOutputTracker RPC Endpoint

-trackerEndpoint is a xref:rpc:RpcEndpointRef.adoc[RpcEndpointRef] of the *MapOutputTracker* RPC endpoint.
+trackerEndpoint is a rpc:RpcEndpointRef.md[RpcEndpointRef] of the *MapOutputTracker* RPC endpoint.

-trackerEndpoint is initialized (registered or looked up) when SparkEnv is xref:core:SparkEnv.adoc#create[created] for the driver and executors.
+trackerEndpoint is initialized (registered or looked up) when SparkEnv is core:SparkEnv.md#create[created] for the driver and executors.

 trackerEndpoint is used to <<askTracker, communicate (synchronously)>>.

-trackerEndpoint is cleared (`null`) when MapOutputTrackerMaster is requested to xref:scheduler:MapOutputTrackerMaster.adoc#stop[stop].
+trackerEndpoint is cleared (`null`) when MapOutputTrackerMaster is requested to scheduler:MapOutputTrackerMaster.md#stop[stop].

 == [[serializeMapStatuses]] serializeMapStatuses Utility